p-lr/MapCompose/Readme.md

 ### Paths

-To add a path, follow these three steps:
+To add a path, follow these steps:

 ```kotlin
 // 1.
 Get a PathDataBuilder